 Poll: What, when reading a fanfic, annoys you the most?
 Vote Now!

-Author has written 10 stories for Legend of Zelda, Super Smash Brothers, Fruits Basket, Hunchback of Notre Dame, Horton Hears a Who, Repo!
-The Genetic Opera, and Animaniacs.
+Author has written 11 stories for Legend of Zelda, Super Smash Brothers, Fruits Basket, Hunchback of Notre Dame, Horton Hears a Who, Repo!
+The Genetic Opera, Animaniacs, and Pirates of the Caribbean.

 Avatar: It's true.